bugsbugsbux/notes-on-nix/notes-on-nix.md

-The nix language requires each file (nix files use the extension ".nix") to contain *only a single* "**nix-expression**", which is something that evaluates to a value. `builtins.typeOf` returns the type of a value as a
+The nix language requires each file (nix files use the extension ".nix") to contain *only a single* "**nix-expression**", which is something that results in a value.

-string:
+_The examples in this section represent the input of an interactive session -- not the contents of a nix file.
+Executing a file containing one of these examples throws an error if the example contains multiple nix-expressions or repl specific commands (`:print`) and syntax (global assignments)!_

+`builtins.typeOf` returns the type of a value as a string:

 - **"int"** (integer number): `1`
 - **"float"** (floating point number): `3.14`